 Triglyceride/HDL Cholesterol Ratio and Insulin Resistance

 Insulin resistance is a condition in which cells fail to respond to the normal actions of insulin.
 Most people with this condition have high levels of insulin in their blood.
 Insulin resistance appears to play an important role in coronary heart disease, and can predict mortality.
 This condition is common among individuals with abdominal obesity and the metabolic syndrome.

-A study in which most of the participants were caucasian and overweight identified a TG/HDL ratio of 3 or greater as a reliable predictor of insulin resistance.
+A study in which most of the participants were caucasian and overweight identified TG/HDL-C ratio of 3 or greater as a reliable predictor of insulin resistance.

-Although confirmatory studies are needed, data suggest that an elevated TG/HDL-C ratio may be clinically useful for the prediction of insulin resistance.
+Although confirmatory studies are needed, data suggests that an elevated TG/HDL-C ratio may be clinically useful for the prediction of insulin resistance.

 How to Improve Your Triglyceride/HDL Cholesterol Ratio

 Improving your TG/HDL ratio aims at lowering TG, raising HDL-C or preferably both.

 If you are overweight, losing weight will probably lower your TG levels and so will reducing your intake of added sugar.
 Studies have found that high intake of fructose leads to high TG.
 High-fructose corn syrup is a major source of fructose.

 Low-fat diets are usually not effective in lowering TG.
 In fact, low-fat, high carbohydrate diets may raise TG.
 Adding omega-3 fatty acids, regular exercise and limiting alcohol may be helpful to lower TG.